LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ### iOS

-Make sure you have the correct iPhone simulator that is listed in `detox.config.js` installed (currently 'iPhone 11 Pro').
+Make sure you have the correct iPhone simulator that is listed in `detox.config.js` installed (currently 'iPhone 13').
 You can check if you do with `applesimutils --list`.
 Also make sure you have an iOS version installed for simulators by going to Xcode > Preferences > Components.
 You can try whichever version you like, but iOS 13.0 is known to work locally.

 - Build the apps
   - Debug: `pnpm mobile e2e:build -c ios.sim.debug`